amandamilberg/dss-plugin-dynamic-input/README.md

-# Public repository for DSS custom plugins, code and projects for Walmart
+# DSS custom plugins

-This repository contains the source code for custom  DSS plugins developed for Walmart.
+This repository contains the source code for custom  DSS plugins.

 ## How can I create a plugin ?